Free tool · Overpayment calculator

 Can I get a refund if I was overcharged?

 If your provider charged above the legal care management cap, you can request a correction and refund in writing.
 If they refuse, lodge a complaint with the Aged Care Quality and Safety Commission on 1800 951 822.
-The Commission has powers to require providers to remedy billing errors.

 Last updated: 25 April 2026 · Budget figures effective 1 November 2025, indexed 1 July annually